stojankukrika/versionable/README.md

 # Versionable

+Tnx [Original project](https://github.com/mpociot/versionable) for start point and this project start point.
+This project started as fork but because original user didn't update it we will make it better.

 ## Easy to use Model versioning for Laravel

 Keep track of all your model changes and revert to previous versions of it.